Andreas-Froyland/win-media-control/README.md

 **Supported apps include:**
 - **Desktop apps:** Spotify, VLC Media Player, Windows Media Player, iTunes
-- **Browsers:** Chrome, Firefox, Edge, Opera, Brave (automatically detects browser tabs playing media)
+- **Browsers:** Chrome, Firefox, Edge, Opera, Brave (displays as "Google Chrome", "Firefox", "Microsoft Edge", etc.)
-- **And many more!** Any app that integrates with Windows Media Transport Controls
+- **Any app** that integrates with Windows Media Transport Controls

+The package uses the same name resolution as Windows' built-in media overlay.

+### Why Firefox Needs Special Handling

+Firefox generates dynamic session IDs (like `308046B0AF4A39CB`) for browser tabs playing media, rather than using a standard Windows Application User Model ID (AUMID).
+This is different from Chrome and Edge, which properly register their session IDs (`Chrome`, `MSEdge`).

+When we detect a cryptic session ID that doesn't match any running process, we check if Firefox is running and label it accordingly.

+### Found an App That Doesn't Work?

+If you encounter an application that doesn't appear in the session list or can't be controlled, please [create an issue](https://github.com/YOUR_USERNAME/win-media-control/issues) with:
+- The app name and version
+- What shows up when you run `npx win-media-control list`
+- Whether the app works with Windows' built-in media controls (media keys/overlay)

+This helps us improve detection for apps with non-standard session IDs!

 ## Common Issues